techindicium/backstageio/packages/core-components/README.md

-# @backstage/core-components
+# @techindicium/core-components

-This package provides the core components used by Backstage plugins and apps
+This package provides the core components used by Indicium in Backstage plugins and apps

 ## Installation